BoscoDomingo/Sherpa-Coding-Challenge/README.md

     1. Although an implementation detail, it is a simpler and lighter framework than Django, can work perfectly for the stated requirements and one I've worked with in the past with no issues.
 If it's not broken, don't fix it (but keep questioning if it works)!
 10. Use pytest
     1. Another implementation detail.
 Simple and intuitive testing framework.
 Fits our needs.
+    2. Could use the built-in unittest but it isn't as easy to work with and pytest has widespread usage so all possible questions will be answered.
 11. No security implemented
     1. Simply due to a lack of time, but otherwise some form of authentication would've been implemented to avoid users being able to modify other users' profiles, unless explicitly desired
     2. This could've come with a role-based system where admins could modify any users and many other possibilities, for example.